The PCI Glossary: Everything You Need to Know About PCI Compliance

-You may have heard the term “PCI compliance” bandied about, but what does it actually mean?
-PCI compliance is a set of regulations that apply to any business that processes, stores, or transmits credit card information.
+You may have heard the term “PCI compliance” bandied about, but what does it mean?
+PCI compliance is a set of regulations for any business that processes, stores, or transmits credit card information.

 If your business falls into any of these categories, it’s important to understand the PCI compliance process and what is required of you.
 This glossary will help you do just that.
-Here, you’ll find definitions of key terms related to PCI compliance, as well as explanations of what each term means for your business.
+Here, you’ll find definitions of key terms related to PCI compliance and explanations of what each term means for your business.

 What Is PCI Compliance?

-In short, PCI compliance is a set of regulations that require companies to adhere to a certain security standard in order to protect customer credit card data.
-This applies to any business that processes, stores or transmits payment card information.
+In short, PCI compliance is a set of regulations that require companies to adhere to a certain security standard to protect customer credit card data.
+This applies to any business that processes, stores, or transmits payment card information.

 If you’re not familiar with PCI compliance, it can seem like a daunting and confusing topic.
 But don’t worry, we’re here to help!
-In this glossary, we’ll define all the key terms and concepts related to PCI compliance.
-We’ll also help you understand what’s required of your business in order to become PCI compliant.
+This glossary will define all the key terms and concepts related to PCI compliance.
+We’ll also help you understand what’s required of your business to become PCI-compliant.

 Why Is PCI Compliance Important?

 PCI compliance is important because it protects your customers’ data.
-When your customers’ data is protected, it gives them peace of mind that their information is safe.
-And that’s something they’ll appreciate.
+When your customers’ data is protected, it gives them peace of mind that their information is safe, which they’ll appreciate.

 PCI compliance also helps protect your business.
-It makes sure that your customers’ data is kept safe and that you’re not held liable if that data is compromised.
-In the long run, this can save you a lot of money and headaches.
+It ensures that your customer’s data is kept safe, and you’re not held liable if it is compromised.
+In the long run, this can save you money and headaches.

 What Are the PCI DSS Requirements?

-The PCI Data Security Standard (PCI DSS) is a set of requirements designed to ensure that all companies that process, store or transmit cardholder data maintain a secure environment.
+The PCI Data Security Standard (PCI DSS) is a set of requirements that ensures that all companies that process, store, or transmit cardholder data maintain a secure environment.

-The requirements are extensive, and cover everything from the security of your network to the storage of cardholder data.
-You can find the full list of requirements on the PCI Council website.
+The requirements are extensive and cover everything from the security of your network to the storage of cardholder data.
+The full list of requirements is on the PCI Council website.

 But in a nutshell, here are some of the key requirements: